GojoGitHub/file/README.md

-# file
+# File
-file manager can delete create read files
+File manager that can delete, create and read text files